zenorocha/clipboard.js/readme.md

 });
 ```

-If you want to dynamically set a `text`, you'll return a String.
+If you want to dynamically set a `text`, you'll return a String:

 ```js
 new Clipboard('.btn', {